 If you lose coverage because of a termination of employment or a reduction in hours, these events can, but do not always, result in an extension of an 18-month continuation period to 36 months for your spouse and dependent children.
 However, in no event will COBRA coverage last beyond 36 months from the date of the event that originally allowed a qualified beneficiary to elect such coverage.
-You must notify Citigroup if a second qualifying event occurs during your continuation coverage period.
+You must notify Citi if a second qualifying event occurs during your continuation coverage period.

 When COBRA medical coverage ends, generally you cannot convert your coverage to an individual medical policy.
-However, some HMOs/EPOs do offer conversion to individual coverage.
-Contact your HMO/EPO directly.